onlyquake/xonotic-wiki/Keepaway.md

 Scoring
 -------

+The default scoring as of 0.8.2 is as follows:

 | Action | Score |
 |:-:|:-:|
 | Kill an opponent while you hold the ball | +1 |